A roundtable for New Nurses, Student Nurses, Veteran Nurses, and everyone in between.

 What’s one thing that you couldn’t do your job/clinicals without?

-nutella93 asked: i feel honored to be followed by you! ;)
+nutella93 said: i feel honored to be followed by you! ;)

 I really enjoy what you post. keep up the good work! ;)